nutritionfactsorg/daily-dozen-android/CONTRIBUTING.md

 We want to foster a community of participation and learning, especially for people interested in committing to FOSS projects.
 Kent C. Dodds provides a great set of tutorials covering [How to Contribute to an Open Source Project on GitHub][contribute-os] geared toward submitting your first Pull Request.
 Check it out and start contributing!

 If you have any questions, or don't know where to start - join us on our Slack [#development][slack-dev] channel.
+(To join, please email [Christi Richards][cremail] for an invitation.)

 ### Submitting a Pull Request